-- Static: The default, as described in the previous slides good for iterations that are inherently load balanced. - Dynamic: Each thread gets a chunk of a few iterations, and when it finishes that chunk it goes back for more, and so on until all of the iterations are done - good when iterations aren't load balanced at all. - Guided: Each thread gets smaller and smaller chunks over time - a compromise.
+- Static: The default, as described in the previous slides good for iterations that are inherently load balanced. - Dynamic: Each thread gets a chunk of a few iterations, and when it finishes that chunk it goes back for more, and so on until all of the iterations are done - good when iterations aren't load balanced at all. - Guided: Initially, each thread gets a pretty big chunk, but over time, each thread gets smaller and smaller chunks a compromise between static and dynamic.